 #DONATENOW TO SUPPORT OUR CAUSE

-Our Goal is to raise $5,000 dollar to provide 500 families in Anse-A-Pitre, Haiti with food security for two months
+Our Goal is to raise $10,000 dollar to provide 500 families in Anse-A-Pitre and other parts of Haiti with food security and medical care for 5 months

 Please DONATE NOW to show your generosity.